DuanYDYD/fyp/README.md

 A simple example was implemented in utils.py.
-大哥 use this example to understand how to uses the functions plz.
+Dear Duan use this example to learn about the framework plz.